 They aim to preserve the innovative culture of biotech and bridge the translational gap by providing leading academic scientists with exclusive access to best-in-class technology platforms and the necessary R&D infrastructure to transform their discoveries into breakthrough therapies.

 Sriram is an accomplished researcher with nearly 15 years of biopharmaceutical research experience developing biological and small molecule therapeutics against tumor immunotherapy targets.
-Prior to joining Max and Michel in starting Foundery, Sriram was at Pionyr Immunotherapeutics for over four years from the early stages.
-At Pionyr, Sriram played a key role in helping build the research team, leading the operational move from the incubator space to an independent facility, and serve as nonclinical lead for PY314 program.
-Sriram was also the author, editor, and coordinator of all regulatory filings including pre-IND and IND.
-Prior to Pionyr, Sriram was at Gilead Sciences for close to three years.
+Prior to joining Max and Michel in starting Foundery, Sriram was an early employee at Pionyr Immunotherapeutics.
+At Pionyr, Sriram played a key role in building the research team.
+He also led the operational move from the incubator space to an independent facility and served as the nonclinical lead for the PY314 program.
+Further, Sriram was the author, editor, and coordinator for all of Pionyr’s Pre-IND and IND regulatory filings.
+Before his time at Pionyr, Sriram worked at Gilead Sciences.
 Sriram established and successively led several immuno-oncology programs at Gilead Sciences and Merck.
-At Merck Research Laboratories (formerly the Schering-Plough Biopharma prior to its acquisition by Merck), Sriram also served as the cross-site pharmacology lead for all immuno-oncology programs, including the anti-PD-1 antibody Keytruda.
-Sriram received his Ph.D. degree in Biochemistry and Immunology from the University of Madras, India, and completed his post-doctoral training in immunology at the Indiana University School of Medicine.
+At Merck Research Laboratories (formerly the Schering-Plough Biopharma prior to its acquisition by Merck), Sriram also served as the cross-site pharmacology lead for all the immuno-oncology programs, including the anti-PD-1 antibody, Keytruda.
+Sriram received his Ph.D. in Biochemistry and Immunology from the University of Madras, India, and completed his post-doctoral training in immunology at the Indiana University School of Medicine.